 - What is Navisphere CLI and where is it available? - Lasso uses EMC's Navisphere CLI to initiate commands to CX and AX Storage Processors.
 Among these commands are SPCollect, getall, and getlog.
-Navisphere CLI is available at http:// powerlink.emc.com and also provided with the Lasso package. - What types of devices are supported by Lasso? - For the list of supported types of devices and operating systems, see Supported Storage Devices and Operating Systems. - What are the system requirements to run Lasso? - For information on the system requirements to run Lasso, see Prerequisites For Data Collection. - How to get support for Lasso? - Try one of the following options: - Verify that the error can be duplicated. - List the steps to reproduce the error. - Refer to the other FAQ sections or the relevant section in the online help for solution. - Use the troubleshooting steps. - Compile the information including screen shots, details of the systems running Lasso and the intended remote systems, and all relevant logs.

-- Email to US_Lasso_Support@Dell.com - NOTE: Dell employees can view the online training modules and videos on Lasso. - · How can the timeout value for FC Switches be modified? - On a SAN having many Brocade and McData switches, increase the timeout value.
+Navisphere CLI is available at http:// powerlink.emc.com and also provided with the Lasso package. - What types of devices are supported by Lasso? - For the list of supported types of devices and operating systems, see Support Matrix. - What are the system requirements to run Lasso? - For information on the system requirements to run Lasso, see Prerequisites For Data Collection. - How can the timeout value for FC Switches be modified? - On a SAN having many Brocade and McData switches, increase the timeout value.
 By default, timeout value for the switch is 3 minutes (in milliseconds).
 This value can be modified in the file FCSC.properties available in the Lasso install directory. - How can the timeout value for Unix hosts be modified? - On a SAN having Linux, Solaris, HP-UX, and AIX hosts, the collection process may exceed the default timeout value of 30 minutes (in milliseconds).
-Therefore, increase the timeout value in UnixHC.properties file, available in the Lasso install directory. - How can the time out value for validating automatically discovered hosts be modified? - On a SAN having many attached hosts, increase the timeout value for the successful completion of automatic validation in: - SAC.properties- while automatically discovering hosts attached to arrays. - WinHC.properties- while validating already discovered hosts in the background.
-This happens when the customer configuration file is open. - What are the Storage Arrays supported by Lasso? - Lasso collects data from the following Storage Arrays: - CLARIION - EqualLogic - Celerra - Power Vault MD Series - EqualLogic Fluid File System (NAS) - PowerVault Fluid File System (NAS) - How to collect data from EqualLogic Storage Arrays? - To collect data from EqualLogic Arrays in the SAN, install Lasso on a system that has access to the array using the IP address.
+Therefore, increase the timeout value in UnixHC.properties file, available in the Lasso install directory.

+- How can the time out value for validating automatically discovered hosts be modified? - On a SAN having many attached hosts, increase the timeout value for the successful completion of automatic validation in: - SAC.properties while automatically discovering hosts attached to arrays. - WinHC.properties while validating already discovered hosts in the background.
+This happens when the customer configuration file is open. - What are the Storage Arrays supported by Lasso? - Lasso collects data from the following Storage Arrays: - CLARiiON - EqualLogic - Celerra - Power Vault MD Series - EqualLogic Fluid File System (NAS) - PowerVault Fluid File System (NAS) - Compellent Fluid FS NAS - How to collect data from EqualLogic Storage Arrays? - To collect data from EqualLogic Arrays in the SAN, install Lasso on a system that has access to the array using the IP address.
 If the array is on a non-routable iSCSI network, then install Lasso on one of the iSCSI server or add an additional system to the network to ensure connectivity.